MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Methodology

-As shown in the bottom of \figref{fig:method}, inspired by the benefits introduced by image pyramid~\citep{adelson1984pyramid}, we propose a coarse-to-fine training scheme with different camera setups, \textit{i.e.} intrinsic parameters $K$, by simply supplementing more rasterization planes.
-Specifically, a 4-layer image pyramid with downsampling factors $\mathbf{S} = \{s_k ~|~ k=1 \dots 4\}$ could be constructed by simply reconfiguring the focal length $f_k$ and principal point $c_k$ in $K$ as $\{c_k^{'}=\frac{c_k}{s_k} ~,~ f_k^{'}=\frac{f_k}{s_k}\}$ as shown in \figref{fig:method} (d).
-Empirically, the set $s_k$ as 8 is enough to accommodate sufficient training images for multi-view training and factor $s_k$ equals 1 means that the downsampling operation is not applied.
-For each layer, we have matched multi-view settings $M_s$ = $\{M_1, M_2, M_3, M_4 \}$.
-In particular, the larger downsampling factor enables more views accommodated to provide stronger multi-view constraints.
-In the initial three training stages, we run only a few thousand iterations per stage without completely training the model.
-Since target images are downsampled, the model cannot capture fine details during these early stages.
-Therefore, we treat the first three training stages as coarse training.
-During coarse training, incorporating more multi-view information imposes more powerful constraints on the entire 3D Gaussians.
+During coarse training, incorporating more multi-view information imposes more holistic constraints on the entire 3D Gaussians.
 In this case, the rich multi-view information provides thorough supervision for the whole 3DGS and encourages fast fitting with coarse texture and structure.
 Once the coarse training is finished, fine training is started.
 Thanks to the previous coarse training stages providing a coarse architecture of 3DGS, the fine training stage only needs to refine and sculpt fine details for each 3D Gaussian.
-Especially, the coarse training stages provide a large number of multi-view constrain.
-It conveys the learned multi-view constraint to the next fine training.
-This scheme effectively enhances multi-view constraints and further improves the novel view synthesis performance.
+Especially, the coarse training stages provide more powerful multi-view constraints.
+It conveys the learned multi-view feature to the next fine training.
+This scheme effectively enhances multi-view constraints and further improves rendering quality.